KDE/kube/docs/design.md

 The same mechanism should probably be used by Kontact Quick itself to ensure loose coupling and allow mashups with various content types.

 Note: We'll probably want a component-viewer application to easily load and test individual components (similar to plasmoidviewer).

+## Testing

+* Controllers can be tested by providing mock implementations of the relevant infrastructure parts.
+* Models can be tested by providing fake implementations of the relevant infrastructure parts.
+* Infrastructure parts can be tested individually.